When dusk murk enshrouds

 February 14th, 2017, 8:40 p.m. local time

-For all the griping I’ve written here about light pollution, I have to admit that the wonders of the night sky are still aplenty for me, and sometimes offer wonderful surprises.
+Despite the light pollution in my neighborhood, I have to admit that the wonders of the night sky are still aplenty for me, and sometimes offer wonderful surprises.

 As I was scanning Orion both through my telescope and via unaided observing, I noticed something I had not before.
 Around Aldebaran, the brightest star of Taurus, were a whole bunch of dim stars.
 Usually I ignore Taurus, since its sole visible representative, Aldebaran, does not offer much, beyond gauging its relative spacing with everything else in that area of sky.
 But tonight, being clear and with no Moon and my eyes properly adjusted, I could see a number of stars in proximity, just to the West of Aldebaran.